RACER Trust: Livonia, Michigan

 RACER sold its Delco Chassis site in Livonia, Michigan to Ashley Capital in August 2015.
 The buyer built a 1-million square-foot facility that it leases to Amazon.com as a fulfillment center.
 Over 500 temporary construction jobs were created, and in the summer of 2017, Amazon estimated it would hire more than 1,000 employees to staff the facility.
 Ashley Capital sold a portion of the same site to Republic National Distributing Company.
 The wine and spirits distributor is building a 515,000 square-foot development that will serve as both a regional headquarters and a logistics facility.
 It is estimated that the company will invest over $67 million in the project and need to hire 525 employees.
 In May 2021, Ashley Capital purchased the remaining 19 acres of the property and constructed a 370,000 sq. ft. speculative industrial building.

 Ypsilanti Township, Michigan

-In November 2016, RACER sold 312 acres of its iconic Willow Run Powertrain Plant to a partnership that has redeveloped the property into the American Center for Mobility, a state-of-the-art, four-season testing facility for connected and automated vehicles in Ypsilanti Township, Michigan.
+In November 2016, RACER sold 312 acres of its Willow Run Transmission plant to a partnership that has redeveloped the property into the American Center for Mobility, a state-of-the-art, four-season testing facility for connected and automated vehicles in Ypsilanti Township, Michigan.
 The facility includes a 2.5-mile test track with ramps, a 700-degree tunnel, and other components necessary to developing and marketing driverless automobiles and related technologies.

 Prior to this sale, RACER sold 144,000 square feet of former manufacturing space on almost 17 acres of this property for the newly relocated Yankee Air Museum, which suffered a devastating fire at its previous location in 2004.